Join the mailing list

 If there are unredeemed loans, you can submit a request, through the website, to receive instructions on redeeming them.

-The option of checking eligability through the system is not available in the following cases:
+Eligibility cannot be checked through the system in the following cases:

-• The holder of a loan transferred it to a third party.
+• The holder of the loan transferred it to a third party.

-• The holder of a loan is a company, employer, or nonresident.
+• The holder of the loan is a sole employer, or nonresident.

 In such cases, please contact the Bank of Israel in writing: